Last updated May 2023

 Thanks to the huge potential rewards of cybercrime, attackers are continually modifying their methods – and looking for new attack surfaces to target.
 In 2023, for example, analysts expect them to turn their attention to new 5G networks and use AI to develop alarming new deepfake scams.

-So, with this in mind, let’s explore 10 best practices that every business should adopt to protect itself from cyberattack.
+So, with this in mind, let's explore ten best practices that every business should adopt to protect itself from cyberattacks.

 Cyberattackers have many tools to help them guess passwords.
-People regularly post their birthdays and the names of their pets on social media.
-And if the fraudsters can’t guess, they can always use a brute force attack to try millions of combinations.
-So make it as difficult as possible for them.
+People regularly post their birthdays and their pets' names on social media.
+If the fraudsters can't guess, they can always use a brute force attack to try millions of combinations, making it as difficult as possible for them.
 Use a long and complex password using a variety of uppercase and lowercase letters, as well as numbers and special characters.
 Avoid common words.
 Maybe try a password manager.
-Don’t use the same password for all of your accounts.
-And change them regularly.
+Please don't use the same password for all your accounts, And change them regularly.

 Modern software seems to require software updates all the time.
-These updates contain critical security patches – fixing vulnerabilities on your software and applications that are susceptible to new cyber-attacks.
-It’s tempting to hit the ‘remind me later’ button.
-Don’t.
-Do it now.
+These updates contain critical security patches – fixing vulnerabilities on your software and applications susceptible to new cyber-attacks.
+It is tempting to hit the 'remind me late" but don't do it now.

-Some of the most damaging of all attacks are not especially clever or technical.
+Some of the most damaging attacks are not especially clever or technical.
 Instead, they rely on spoofing well-meaning employees.
-For example, an attacker might use a modified company email address (changing a letter l for a number 1, maybe) to pose as a colleague and ask a favour.
+For example, an attacker might use a modified company email address (changing the letter l for a number 1, maybe) to pose as a colleague and ask a favour.
 Consider cybercrime training to make staff aware of these risks.

-A good way to reduce the risk of breaches is to limit the number of employees that have access to high-risk information.
-One method is 'access control and key management'.
-This limits how many employees can carry out sensitive tasks and gives all employees only the minimum permissions they need to do their work.
+A good way to reduce the risk of breaches is to limit the number of employees accessing high-risk information.
+One method is 'access control and key management.
+This determines how many employees can carry out sensitive tasks and gives all employees only the minimum permissions they need to do their work.
 It is called the principle of least privilege (POLP).
 Companies can set POLP policies by user, process, file type, time of day and other parameters.

-Additionally, companies can adopt a ‘Zero Trust’ security policy.
-This is a model based on the principle of ‘trust no one, verify everywhere’.
+Additionally, companies can adopt a 'Zero Trust" security policy.
+This model is based on the principle of 'trust no one, verify everywhere.
 It assumes all requests must be authenticated, authorized and encrypted before granting access.

 Nearly everyone is aware of multi-factor authentication.
-This method of protection backs up a single form of authentication (for example a password) with others (such as a text passcode, biometric or even the insertion of a physical key card).
+This protection method backs up a single form of authentication (for example, a password) with others (such as a text passcode, biometrics, or even the insertion of a physical key card).

 #6.
 Install anti-virus software

-With many forms of cyberattack the end goal is to install some form of malware on the victim’s computer or network.
-The best defence is to avoid falling for the criminal’s scam in the first place.
+With many forms of cyberattacks, the goal is to install some form of malware on the victim's computer or network.
+The best defence is to avoid falling for the criminal's scam in the first place.
 But if malware is installed, anti-virus solutions can prevent, detect and remove it.

 #9.
-Set up boundary firewalls and internet gateways
+Set up boundary firewalls and internet gatewIt's

-It’s critical to combine staff education and good practices with solid technical protections.
-IT department should therefore establish network perimeter defences, particularly web proxy, web filtering, content checking and firewall policies.
-These defences will block access to known malicious domains, maintain a list of known bad websites and even prevent users’ computers from communicating directly with the Internet.
+Combining staff education and good practices with solid technical protections is critical.
+The IT department should, therefore, establish network perimeter defences, particularly web proxy, web filtering, content checking and firewall policies.
+These defences will block access to known malicious domains, maintain a list of known bad websites and even prevent users' computers from communicating directly with the Internet

 #10.
 Do regular audits

-A cybersecurity audit is an in-depth review of an organization’s security measures.
-It should reveal all potential risks and detail the policies, procedures and controls in place to manage these risks effectively.
+A cybersecurity audit is an in-depth review of an organization's security measures.
+It should reveal all potential risks and detail the policies, procedures and controls to manage them effectively.
 Enterprises should carry out audits regularly.
 Why?
 Because new threats are emerging all the time.
 And so is regulation.
-Having no audit plan not only increases exposure to new attacks, but also to fines, legal action, and reputational damage.
+Having no audit plan increases exposure to recent attacks and fines, legal action, and reputational damage.

 Interested to learn more?
 Carry on reading our related content: